top of page

 2. Eat seasonally and locally, consider growing your own garden!
 Eat a variety of all 5 essential flavors, sweet (found in grains and vegetables) bitter, sour, pungent and salty

-a.
-When healing the gut or other aspects of health, eat primarily cooked vegetables, soups and stews.
-When you go shopping really take the time to look at the produce, think about the season and choose what makes you feel alive.
+b.
 Choose vegetables in a wide variety of colors with a focus on Earth element (yellow and orange).
 In Autumn and Winter go for veggies like roots, squashes and year round you can also focus on cruciferous veggies as well as they do a lot of work to help the liver process.
 Make a list of veggies you like, haven't tried and want to try and explore new recipes.
 If you eat meat, continue to, eat a mix of beef, chicken, pork and fish.

 3. If I’ve said you are blood deficient, in addition to the above, also add beets and dark leafy cooked greens and consider adding more red meat, liver and a strong source of gelatin, like bone or meat broth, or a high quality pasture raised beef liver supplement.
-Get enough water but don't force drinking water if you aren't thirsty, add minerals to it.
-Look at sources of magnesium, zinc, iron, vitamin b and d, try a liquid multivitamin, they absorb better, I like Floradix products.
-Hide chicken liver chopped up into meatloaf.

 4. If you eat meat, or I’ve asked you to eat meat, look for locally sourced, organic and pasture raised, the less corn an animal consumes, the less inflammatory it is.

-6. If I’ve said eat yin tonifying foods, or you’re menopausal, add dark berries, eggs, nuts, especially walnuts, black sesame paste, dairy (if not too much if dampness or allergy present).
+6. If I’ve said eat yin tonifying foods, or you’re menopausal, add dark berries, avocados, yams, eggs, nuts, especially walnuts, black sesame paste, dairy (if not too much if dampness or allergy present).
 Look for cleanly sourced deep sea fish (tuna, snapper, mahi), but especially oysters.
 Drink warm tea at night.

 7. If you have constipation, add seeds, and focus more on getting enough water and fiber as well as exercise, the lung activates the large intestines, they are an organ pair in Chinese medicine, so try to walk at least daily.
 Green peas are a great source of fiber.
 Using the bathroom daily is crucial in balancing hormones.

-9. If you have anxiety, depression, metabolic, endocrine or hormone imbalances, especially, this next section on blood sugar balancing, is for you.
+9. If you have anxiety, depression, metabolic, endocrine or hormone imbalances, especially, this next section on blood sugar balancing, is for you:

 a.Eat a savory protein rich breakfast, if you have coffee, have that with or after breakfast, not before, because on an empty stomach, coffee causes a spike in cortisol.
 Eat the same few foods every day for breakfast, think staples